suzannecodeinst/PP1_Hi-Hens/README.md

 Pixel By Hand [blog post](https://www.pixelbyhand.com/website-image-size-guidelines/) for guidance on sizing of images for web.

- Referred to this [article](https://www.educative.io/answers/what-are-css-viewport-units) to understand vmin in css
+Referred to this [article](https://www.educative.io/answers/what-are-css-viewport-units) to understand vmin in css.

+Referred to this [article](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translate) to understand how to use the transform-function in css to push a div container slightly off screen.

 ### Media